Russian submarine Verkhoturye (K-51): Construction and service

 Verkhoturye is the first submarine of the Delta-IV class.
 It was built at the Sevmash shipbuilding yard and launched under the name Imeni XXVI Siezda KPSS ("named after the 26th Congress of the CPSU") and was renamed as Verkhoturye in February 1999.
 The boat's keel was laid on 23 February 1981, it was launched on 7 March 1984 and was commissioned on 28 December 1984 into the Soviet Navy.
 The submarine was the test bed for the R-29RM submarine launched ballistic missile during 1985–1986.
 Between 2–29 September, it became the first submarine of the class to cruise to the Arctic Ocean while carrying missiles.
 After the Soviet Union's dissolution in 1991, the boat was transferred to the Russian Navy.

 It underwent modernization twice, first in 1999, and then between 2010 and 2012.
 It re-entered service in December 2012 after the re-fit.

+The submarine remained active as of 2025.